owenkizito/mathscamp-playing-cards/Markdown/Colouring.md

 ## Statement

-How many possible three-stripe flags similar to the one below are there if only 5 colours are available and two touching stripes must NOT have the same colour.
+How many possible three-stripe flags similar to the one below are there if only 5 colours are available and two touching stripes must NOT have the same colour?

 ![](Colouring_images/image_0.png)